Developer Guidelines

 Versioning and release strategy

-In order to support and operate multiple API versions in parallel, we apply the following versioning strategy:
+To support and operate multiple API versions in parallel, we apply the following versioning strategy:

 Copy